Central Asia–China gas pipeline: Technical features

 The length of Lines A, B, and C is about 1833 km, of which 188 km in Turkmenistan and 530 km in Uzbekistan.
 The diameter of each pipeline is 1067 mm.
 Lines A, B, and C constitute three parallel lines with combined total capacity of 55 e9m3/a which was reached by 2015.
 Construction of the first line cost US$7.3 billion.
 The pipeline project also includes the desulfurization plant at Samand-Depe to remove high sulfur content of natural gas.

+In 2023, the Turkmenistan Ministry of Foreign Affairs stated that Turkmenistan's quota on this pipeline system was 40 bcma.

 A fourth pipeline (Line D), 966 km in length to connect Galkynysh to western China via Kyrgyzstan and Tajikistan, is under construction.
 It was originally expected to be completed in 2020 but presently no completion date has been set.
 Upon its completion, total capacity of the four lines is expected to reach 85 billion cubic metres per annum (bcma).

 Route

 The pipeline starts in Saman-Depe carrying natural gas from the Bagtyyarlyk gas fields on the right bank of Amu Darya in Turkmenistan.
 It is mainly supplied from Iolotan and Sag Kenar fields.
 The pipeline enters Uzbekistan in Olot and runs across Uzbekistan to southern Kazakhstan parallel to the existing Bukhara–Tashkent–Bishkek–Almaty pipeline.
 The pipeline crosses the Kazakhstan–China border at Khorgos, where it is connected to the second West–East Gas Pipeline.

 In Shymkent, the pipeline will be linked with the 1400 km branch line from Beyneu in western Kazakhstan.
 It will supply natural gas from the Karachaganak, Tengiz and Kashagan gas fields.
 The branch line will have a capacity of 15 billion cubic meters of natural gas per year.
 It was commissioned in 2014.